ktchow1/alg/alg/04_fundalmental/README.txt

                                                     ^
                                                     +--- same as col 2

 [Rule set 2] Constness and reference of object may propagate to member (in col 2) using following logic :
-*
+* if member is non-reference type,    propagate all constness AND reference of object to member
-*
+* if member is     reference type, no propagation happens

 Therefore after propagation with rule set 2, member type may be different from decltype(expression) :
-* member type in col 2 will be changed (with addition const/ref propagated from object)
+* column 2                    will be updated with addition const/ref from object
-* decltype(expression) remains the literal type of expression
+* column decltype(expression) will remain the literal type of expression